mattrent/CTF-Platform/README.md

 We're also using [GitHub Actions](https://github.com/KianBankeLarsen/CTF-Platform/actions/workflows/ucloud-deploy.yml) in the main-wrapping repository to automate our CI/CD workflows.
 This helps keep everything up-to-date and running smoothly.

-For detailed setup instructions and more information, check out the [README.md](./ucloud-k8s/README.md).
+For detailed setup instructions and more information, check out the [ucloud-k8s](./ucloud-k8s/README.md) README.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>